ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Efficient ADMM for SAR imaging

 \subsubsection{Subproblem X}

-Several alternatives~\cite{wu2023learning, wang20223} to the conventional ADMM have been proposed to eliminate matrix inversion.
-In this section, we employ a strategy that replaces matrix inversion with a Taylor expansion-based linear approximation to solve the subproblem $\boldsymbol{X}$ under 2D echo signal conditions.
+We employ a strategy that replaces matrix inversion with a Taylor expansion-based linear approximation to solve the subproblem $\boldsymbol{X}$ of 2D echo signal.
+Several alternatives to the conventional ADMM~\cite{wu2023learning, wang20223} have been derived from different perspectives and similarly arrive at solutions without matrix inversion.

 Let $\boldsymbol{S}(\boldsymbol{X})$ denote the objective function to be optimized in the subproblem $\boldsymbol{X}$ in Eq.~\ref{eq:2d x}, which is formulated as

 We carry out a second-order Taylor expansion of the objective function $\boldsymbol{S}(\boldsymbol{X})$ while truncating higher-order terms.